 Immunogenic cell surface and cell wall organisation proteins are universally EV enriched

-The 396 proteins common to EVs from all sources (Figure 4A) were assessed by unsupervised hierarchical clustering to group proteins based on their log2(FC) across the four strains, with the results plotted in a heatmap (Figure 5).
+The 396 proteins common to EVs from all sources (Figure 4A) were assessed by unsupervised hierarchical clustering to group proteins based on their log2(FC) across the four data sets, with the results plotted in a heatmap (Figure 5).
 The proteins were grouped into eight clusters, C1 to C8.
 C1, C2, and C3 contained proteins that were highly enriched or exclusive to EVs with an abundance of proteins that were exclusive to one or more EV isolations.
 C4 also contained EV enriched proteins which were largely not EV exclusive.
 C5 and C6 contained proteins with varied relative abundance in EVs versus WCL, with C7 containing highly WCL enriched proteins.
 Finally, C8 included proteins that were exclusive to EVs across all four data sets.
 These were unable to be included in the cluster analysis because they did not have any valid log2(FC) values and were appended to the heat map manually.
 Supplementary Data S5 contains the names and functions of all the proteins represented in the heatmap in order of appearance from top to bottom.

 GO enrichment analyses of the proteins in each of these clusters were performed to provide further insight into the functional roles of C. albicans EV proteins with similar log2(FC) patterns.
 The 13 proteins in C8 are cell surface/wall (Crh11, Mp65, Msb2, Pga4, Pga52, Plb4.5, Sap9) or plasma membrane-localised proteins (Cdc42, Ena21, Hgt1, orf19.6741, Phm7, Rho3) involved in cell wall organisation, establishment of cell polarity, and pathogenesis.
 Many of the cell surface/wall proteins, such as Mp65 and Bgl2, are immunogenic and are released extracellularly by soluble secretion as well as in vesicles in vitro [31, 67, 68].
 C1, C2, and C3 also contain primarily plasma membrane-associated proteins, many of which function in cell wall biosynthesis and organisation, morphogenesis, and pathogenesis.
 Of note is the enrichment of proteins from the eisosome; a fungal plasma membrane domain also known as the membrane compartment containing Can1 (MCC).
 Several MCC/eisosome proteins are EV enriched or exclusive across all C. albicans strains including the transmembrane proteins Sur7, Nce102, orf19.6741.
 The cytosolic eisosome proteins Lsp1 and Pil1 are also detected in EVs but are not enriched.
 C1 also contains the multidrug transporter Cdr1 (and Cdr2 which cannot be distinguished from Cdr1 based on the peptides identified in this study) that is associated with azole resistance [69].
 The locations and functions of C4 proteins are more varied but importantly include GTPases and secretory pathway proteins.
 Small GTPases are associated with intracellular vesicular trafficking and regulate a variety of membrane fusion events [70, 71].
 C5, C6, and C7 proteins are mostly cytosolic or ribosomal proteins with functions in glycolysis and translation.

-Putative C. albicans EV positive markers include GTPases and Sur7 family proteins.
+Putative C. albicans EV positive markers include trans-plasma membrane domain Sur7 family proteins.

 Potential protein markers for C. albicans EVs were selected firstly on the criterion that they were EV exclusive or significantly enriched in EVs.
 That is, the proteins had a log2(FC) greater than 1 and adjusted p-value of less than 0.01 across all four datasets (Figure 6A).
 The 47 candidate positive EV markers that were identified are listed in Table 1.
 These proteins are mostly located on the plasma membrane and cell surface, with ER, endosome, and vacuole proteins also represented.
 Of note were two mitochondrial proteins which were unexpectedly enriched across all strains.